 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.

-Editors note: updated on January 20, 2021 with current costs for SOAT auto insurance.
+Editors note: updated on February 8, 2021 with current information about SOAT auto insurance.